david95thinkcode/SimplePaintApp/README.md

 - Print your drawing
 - Edit an existing image (only Rotation & Transformation are available)
 - Save a modified image

-### Coming soon

-- Drawing directly special shapes
-- Fill the drawing background
-- More options about editing an existing picture and drawing picture

 ### Prerequisites